How to Split Time Between Schengen and Non-Schengen Countries

 Total: 12 months in the European region.
 180 Schengen days used across two separate 90-day blocks.
 Legal throughout.

 The key is the 90-day gaps between Schengen blocks.
-Those non-Schengen months let your Schengen days age off the rolling window.
+Those non-Schengen months let your Schengen days age off the rolling window so the 1:1 rolling exchange can work in your favour when you re-enter.

 Sample Itinerary 3: The Schengen + UK Combo